 We designed Digital Samba not just to meet today's standards, but to adapt to the evolving European AI Act and upcoming AI governance requirements.
 Our roadmap includes:

-Artificial intelligence is no longer optional — it’s embedded in how modern businesses innovate, automate, and scale.
-But with great power comes a critical responsibility: to protect the privacy of your users while harnessing the full potential of AI.
+Artificial intelligence is no longer optional – it's embedded in how modern businesses innovate, automate, and scale.
+But with great power comes a critical responsibility: to protect the privacy of your users while using the full potential of AI.

 The good news?